trivedi-shivang/learning/src/SystemsExpert/Design Fundamentals/Design Fundamentals.md

 ### Consistent Hashing

 Imagine a circle where each point represents a number.
-Those points are where servers (A,B,C and D) are placed when they are ran through hasing function.
+Those points are where servers (A,B,C and D) are placed when they are ran through hashing function.
 Similarly, clients (C1, C2, C3 and C4) are placed using hashing function

     A------------------C3----------------->B
     |                                      |